-For online mode with VaaS, communication is over HTTPS and authentication credentials (an API token) for Venafi Cloud are also required.
+For online mode with VaaS, communication is over HTTPS and authentication credentials (an API token) for Venafi as a Service are also required.
 You can get an API token after successful registration on VaaS.

 Scanafi is capable of operating in a offline mode.
 In this mode, all certificate discovery results are logged to a standard text file, in JSON format.
-This file can then be collected for out-of-band import to Venafi Cloud Platform using the Venafi Cloud API.
+This file can then be collected for out-of-band import to Venafi as a Service Platform using the Venafi as a Service API.

 To download and install the Scanafi utility¶

 - In the menu bar, click Discovery > Internal Discovery tab.